bsquizz/jiraprompt/README.md

 **COMPLETELY A WORK IN PROGRESS**

-A CLI-based tool that gives quick access to basic agile workflows for a JIRA board. jiraprompt runs on either Python 2.7 or 3.5 and higher.
+A CLI-based tool that gives quick access to basic agile workflows for a JIRA board. jiraprompt runs on Python 3.6 and higher.

 This is a project used by the Red Hat CloudForms QE team to make their life easier.
 It might be useful for you too.